Best Hill Stations in India

 There is a certain charm about snowy hills and cool breeze that make your cheeks red and eyes glow hold.
 It's a beautiful feeling to wake up in the morning to the sight of snow-capped mountains, hot coffee and white ground.
 There's a sense of comfort in getting cocooned in the white and bright of a hill station.

 Our beautiful and dynamic country is blessed with quite a few such pretty sights and spots to behold.
 There's a lot to unravel and a lot to explore in those perched at a distance spots.
-Here’s a list of first 10 out of 50 best hill stations in India, that you just can not miss.
+Here’s a list of best hill stations in India, that you just can not miss.

 1. Darjeeling: The Prettiest Hill Station in India